 He does not have magical powers or psychic ability, and neither does he ever use stooges or plants to achieve his work.
 The unwitting participants on his TV projects are entirely genuine (and entirely unwitting).

 At home, Derren is a quiet 49-year old who paints, collects taxidermy, and keeps two (real) dogs and a parrot.
 He dislikes mushrooms and blue cheese, can’t drive, and wishes he could play the piano.

 When he gets the chance, Derren paints portraits and occasionally exhibits.
 ‘Portraits’ (a book of his caricatures) was published by Channel 4 Books in 2009.
-Prints are available on the ‘Store’ page of this site.

 A thread through Derren’s career has involved debunking charlatans, often by replicating their seeming miracles without recourse to special abilities.
 The clip here shows Richard Dawkins interviewing Derren for the renowned evolutionary biologist’s two-part documentary The Enemies of Reason, which sought to expose subjects such as mediumship, acupuncture and psychokinesis.